 For computer-based testing, grade-level appropriate calculators will be available through the test platform on calculator sections of mathematics units.
-Students may also use handheld, grade appropriate calculators (provided by either the school or the student) on calculator sections of test units.
-No calculators are allowed on non-calculator sections of units, except when specified in a student's IEP or Section 504 plan.
+Students may also use hand-held, grade appropriate calculators (provided by either the school or the student) on calculator sections of test units.
+No calculators are allowed on non-calculator sections of assessments, except when specified in a student's IEP or Section 504 plan.

-- 1. Allowable calculators for the mathematics assessment include: - a) Grades 3-5: No calculators allowed, except for students with an approved calculator accommodation - b) Grades 6-7: Four function with square root and percentage functions - c) Grade 8: Scientific calculators - d) High school: Graphing calculators (with functionalities consistent with TI-84 or similar models) - 2.
+- 1. Allowable calculators for the DC Math assessment include: - a) Grades 3-5: No calculators allowed, except for students with an approved calculator accommodation - b) Grades 6-7: Four function with square root and percentage functions - c) Grade 8: Scientific calculators - d) High school (Algebra I, Geometry, Algebra II): Graphing calculators (with functionalities consistent with TI-84 or similar models) - 2.
+Allowable calculators for the DC Science assessment include: - a) Four-function calculators with square root and percentage functions. - 3.
 The following calculating devices are prohibited: - a) Calculators with College Algebra System (CAS) features; - b) Tablets, laptops or personal digital assistants (PDAs) or phone-based calculators, except those that are being used as devices for computer-based testing; and - c) Calculators and electronic devices with "QWERTY" keyboards, except where expressly mandated by an IEP or Section 504 plan.

-If a student needs a specific calculator for an accommodation (e.g., large key, talking), the student is permitted to bring his or her own, provided it is in the students' IEP or Section 504 plan.
+If a student needs a specific calculator for an accommodation (e.g., large key, talking), the student is permitted to bring their own, provided it is in the students' IEP or Section 504 plan.
 If a student needs a calculator as part of an accommodation in the non-calculator section, the student is permitted to use a hand-held calculator.